Lucatego/LearningGo/README.md

 3. The distributor will check and assing the client to the freest handler.
 4. The handler will recieve the connection from its channel and manage it until the connection is closed.

+#### The database
+In this proyect, the database is in SQLite, but it would be better if it was on a NoSQL databse.
+Anyways, it contains three major tables:
+1. User
+2. Conversation
+3. Message
+This tables connects via other tables like UserConversation table and UserMessage table to support group chats.

+*To read this database SQL use DB Browser for SQLite.*
+TODO: Add the scripts in its own folder.

 ### Client
 TODO